Basejump-AI/basejump-docs/sidebar-options/member-options/data.md

 The data page is the home page of our app for good reason!
 This page contains all of the saved data objects retrieved from chatting with the AI.

-The data apge contains the three data object types:
+The data page contains the three data object types:
 - Metrics
 - Records
 - Datasets